CharlyCst/tendermock/log.md

 Spend the last few days to work on websockets:

-- I added a new server using Warm to handle websocket, but it had to run on a different port than the jrpc API (which uses another framework)
+- I added a new server using Warp to handle websocket, but it had to run on a different port than the jrpc API (which uses another framework)
 - To bypass this issue, I build a small jrpc framework using Warp, now both websockets and jrpc runs on the same server (and thus same port).
 - Cleaned up the old stuff and dependencies.

 On another theme, I added support for b`roadcast_tx_commit`, but the TxResult is not yet implemented.

+## December 7 ~ 14

+- The websocket handler now handle subscribe request.
+- Added a github action to test tendermock on push.
+- Fixed a few issues needed for integration with IBC (non empty App Data for instance).
+- Add a "pending block" in the chain, this block is not considered to be valid.